How one global billionaire did business with the Maduro regime

 In Mexico, he travels to visit his native Monterrey, where he graduated as an electrical engineer at the Tecnológico de Monterrey and where he is attached to the Legionaries of Christ.
 For the rest, he lives and develops business activity between London and New York.
 That's why the SND label can be a big blow.

 The Forbes publication tells how Martinez turned to his paternal grandmother to raise $ 300,000 when he was 30 years old.
 Today he has 62.
 With this money, he founded Fintech Advisory in 1987, a company with which he dedicated himself to buying debt from countries in distress, from Greece to Pakistan, and to rescue companies in trouble, such as the Vitro showcase and the chemical conglomerate Cydsa, both in Mexico.

 In Argentina, the tycoon is also famous.
 In 1994, he bought debt bonds with Fintech Advisory.
-In 2005, when the then president, Néstor Kirchner, declared himself in the suspension of payments and proposed debt swap with the creditors, Martínez accepted the plan.
+In 2005, when the then-president, Néstor Kirchner, declared himself in the suspension of payments and proposed a debt swap with the creditors, Martínez accepted the plan.

 "It was a financial geopolitical operation to avoid the collapse of Kirchnerism and Argentina.
 An operation in which it is now confirmed: corrupted corruption.
 It is known from the new investigations opened in Buenos Aires [the scandal of notebooks]," explained journalist Juan Carlos Zapata, in Konzapata.